How Much Is A Full Dental Smile Makeover Cost?

 - Temporomandibular joints (TMJ) treatment cost about $2,000 to $3,000 or even more.
 The cost of TMJ depends on the extent of the required treatment.

 - Dental bridge: this is less expensive effective than dental implant options.
 Its cost varies greatly and may be reduced by an insurance plan.

-- Dental crown: this smile makeover procedure cost about $600 to $1,000 or more depending on the type of material used for the dental crown restoration.
+- Dental crown: The procedure of this smile makeover costs about $600 to $1,000 or more, depending on the type of material used for the dental crown restoration.

-- Dental filling: dental filling typically cost about $150 to $200 per tooth filling.
+- Dental filling: dental filling typically costs about $150 to $200 per tooth filling.

-Depending on some dental offices, the approximate cost for a full smile makeover could be about $800 to $1,500 per tooth.
-This estimate does not include the cost of oral surgery, periodontal treatments, or crown lengthening, if required.
-Hence, it shouldn’t be surprising to expect a full dental makeover to cost about $30,000 to $45,000.
+Depending on some dental offices, the approximate full smile makeover cost could be about $800 to $1,500 per tooth.
+This estimate does not include the cost of oral surgery, periodontal treatments, or crown lengthening if required.
+Hence, it shouldn’t be surprising to expect a full smile makeover costs about $30,000 to $45,000.

-Dental insurance plans may cover for some of the costs associated with a full smile makeover.
-Though most insurance companies do not provide cover for cosmetic dentistry procedure, most restorative dentistry treatments are covered by insurance plans.
-This insurance plans can significantly reduce your out-of-pocket expenses for a full dental makeover.
+Dental insurance plans may cover full smile makeover costs.
+Though most insurance companies do not cover cosmetic dentistry procedures, most restorative dentistry treatments are covered by insurance plans.
+These insurance plans can significantly reduce out-of-pocket expenses for a full dental makeover.

-Please note that patients who cannot maintain good and proper dental health, especially those who take heavy alcohol and illegal drugs, may not experience a lasting result from their full dental makeover treatments.
-Heavy alcohol consumption or tobacco smoking can compromise your oral health and the effects of your smile makeover treatment.
+Please note that patients who cannot maintain good and proper dental health, especially those who take heavy alcohol and illegal drugs, may not experience lasting results from their full dental makeover treatments.
+Heavy alcohol consumption or tobacco smoking can compromise your oral health and the effects of your d makeover treatment.